www.empressev.net

 SONG: Clag's 'Chips and Gravy', 'Security Man' and 'Goldfish' are always stuck in my head!

 VIDEO GAMES: When women are usually in need of rescue and [are] victims.
 Except Barbie who can only have an adventure if she's asleep!
-The Cuber Femmes are coming, look out!
+The Cyber Femmes are coming, look out!

 TV LAST WATCHED: American – 'Some Kind of Wonderful' and American Music Awards (So much BIG hair and insincerity – and thanking of God!)